okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 layout: Guides
 ---

 This guide walks you through the process of submitting a Lifecycle management (LCM) integration to the Okta Integration Network (OIN) using the OIN Manager.
-You can submit a SCIM or a Workflows connector LCM integration.
+You can submit a System for Cross-domain Identity Management (SCIM) or a Workflows connector LCM integration.
 This guide also shows you how to update a previously published LCM integration or delete a draft submission.

 ---